zuiderkwast/aadeque/README.md

 Usage
 -----

-`aadeque_t`: The type of an array deque.
+The type of an array deque is `aadeque_t`.
 It's a struct.
 The values are of type `AADEQUE_VALUE_TYPE` which is `void *` by default, but can be of defined to any type you want.
 See *Tweaking macros* below.

-Functions for creating and freeing, check the length, accessing elements by index and replacing elements by index:
+Functions for creating and freeing, checking the length, accessing elements by index and replacing elements by index:

 ``` C